 Resolving these issues is often the bulk of a divorce case, especially if you and your spouse cannot agree right away.
 If there is no agreement from the start, your attorney will work with you to negotiate with your spouse or represent you as you engage in mediation, if you so choose.
 If you still cannot reach a resolution of all relevant issues, you might have to go to trial for the judge to decide the outcome for you.

-If you are in the process of filing for divorce, the experienced family law attorneys at Sabuco, Beck, Hansen & Massino, P.C., could assist you with your case.
+If you are in the process of filing for divorce, the experienced family law attorneys at Sabuco Beck, P.C., could assist you with your case.
 To schedule a free case evaluation and legal consultation with a Will County divorce attorney, please contact us to learn more about how we could help.